nikant/kamilsss655-uv-k5-firmware-custom-nkk/README.md

-> EXPERIMENTAL PLAYGROUND
+> ⚠️❗☠️**EXPERIMENTAL PLAYGROUND
 >Your warranty is now void.
 I am not responsible for bricked devices, dead radios, thermonuclear war.
 YOU are choosing to make these modifications, and if you point the finger at me for messing up your device, I will laugh at you.
-> If you want to have a more stable FW and even with more features, I advise you to look at other options.
+> If you want to have a more stable FW and even with more features, I advise you to look at other options.**⚠️❗☠️
 >

 # Open re-implementation of the Quansheng UV-K5 v2.1.27 firmware